anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The world is round so that friendship may encircle it.
+Quote: There is nothing impossible to him who will try.

-By: Pierre Teilhard de Chardin
+By: Alexander the Great